ContextCov: Deriving and Enforcing Executable Constraints from Agent Instruction Files: Design

 \section{\toolname{} Design}

 \toolname{} consists of two main phases. \emph{Check generation} extracts and synthesizes constraints into executable checks, and \emph{runtime enforcement} executes these checks during agent operation.
 Given an Agent Instruction file, \toolname{} generates code-based checks that can be incrementally updated as the instruction file evolves.
-At runtime, source and architectural checks can be enforced over an entire repository, a git diff, or just unstaged changes, while process checks are enforced during agent execution. \toolname{} is implemented in Python and uses \texttt{gpt-5.2-chat} for all LLM-based operations including constraint refinement, intent routing, code generation, and semantic evaluation.
+At runtime, source and architectural checks can be enforced over an entire repository, a git diff, or only unstaged changes, while process checks are enforced during agent execution. \toolname{} is implemented in Python.
+Constraint refinement and intent routing are LLM-assisted steps using OpenAI's \texttt{gpt-5.2-chat}.
+Final generation for process checks, source checks, deterministic architectural checks, and semantic review rubrics is performed by Claude Code with Opus 4.5 because this setup produces more complete outputs than direct single-shot generation even when file structure context is provided.